 The Sawai Madhopur railway station is the junction to arrive at while making your way to the national park.

 Day 1 – Reach Sawai Madhopur by lunch and check in to your hotel/resort.
 Meet with the group and skipper for the afternoon safari.
 Have a meeting with the group in the evening to plan the schedule for the following two days.
 Have a relaxed dinner and retire for the day.

-Day 2 – We start early in morning to capture the forest in its early breaking hours.
-Armed with cameras, enthusiasm and anticipation we venture out for the safari and return for breakfast loaded with memories and photographs.
+Day 2 – We start early in the morning to capture the forest in its early breaking hours.
+Armed with cameras, enthusiasm, and anticipation we venture out for the safari and return for breakfast loaded with memories and photographs.
 The same schedule follows for the afternoon safari only to return to a group meeting in the evening to share the experiences and thoughts.